knowsnothing753/PHBS_MLF_2019/README.md

 We combine the short-term and long-term separately to get 4 sets of term spreads: 10 years-3 months, 10 years-1 year, 20 years-3 months, 20 years-1 year.
 #### Lag Term Generating
 Unlike the common classification problems, in our case with inversion and recession, each sample data is not independent.
 The historical data is required to better reflect the current interest rate structure.
 For the 4 sets of interest term spreads, we generate lag items for each sample from T-1 to T-10 to provide historical data up to 10 weeks ago.
 In this way, the impact of historical data is included in each independent sample.
-In the following analysis , two groups of lagged data——T to T-5 and T to T-10——are respectively generated to compare the influence of different lag terms.
+In the following analysis , two groups of lagged data—T to T-5 and T to T-10—are respectively generated to compare the influence of different lag terms.
 #### Duration of inversion
 We counted the duration of each inversion and included this feature in each sample to reflect which stage the current sample is in the entire inverted curve.
 In this feature, 0 represents that it is currently in the positive spread range, and a positive integer indicates that how many weeks it has entered the negative spread period.
 ## Input description